faizan-az02/projects/Farwell-Management-System-with-Node.js-main/README.md

 ## Project Overview
 Farewell Frolics is a comprehensive platform tailored for organizing farewell parties.
 It caters to various user roles, including students, teachers, and managers, providing them with specific functionalities to ensure a smooth and enjoyable event planning process. <br>

+## P.S.
+   - This was a group project done along with Muhammad Haider Akbar and Muhammad Hasnain Raza. <br>

 ## Project Highlights
 1. **User Roles and Registration**
    - Separate logins for **Students**, **Teachers**, and **Managers**.